numbnet/icesoft/projects/webmc/trunk/webmc/README.txt

 --------------------------------------------------------------------------------

 1. In build.properties ensure the common.build.dir property is pointing to the right location.
-This will give you access to build-common.xml and the required .jar files in the ICEfaces lib folder.
-If you have downloaded all the content from http://anonsvn.icefaces.org/repo/ this should point to the correct location.
+This property gives you access to build-common.xml and the required .jar files in the ICEfaces lib folder.
+If you have downloaded all the content from http://anonsvn.icefaces.org/repo/ this will point to the correct location by default.

 2. Version 1.6.5 or later of Ant is required.
 From the installation directory, invoke the following: